Atrial Fibrillation (cont.)

 Procedures for treating and preventing atrial fibrillation (AFib)

-After successful cardioversion many patients (up to 75%) may experience recurrence of atrial fibrillation within 12 months.
-Therefore, many patients will need long-term treatment with medications to prevent a recurrence of atrial fibrillation; however, medication(s) are effective only 50% to 75% of the time in preventing recurrence.
+After successful cardioversion many patients (up to 75%) may experience recurrence of AFib within 12 months.
+Therefore, many patients will need long-term treatment with medications to prevent a recurrence of AFib; however, medication(s) are effective only 50% to 75% of the time in preventing recurrence.
 Moreover, many patients cannot tolerate the side effects of long-term medication.
-For these reasons, several procedures have been developed to treat and prevent recurrence of atrial fibrillation; they include:
+For these reasons, several procedures have been developed to treat and prevent recurrence of AFib; they include:

 - Ablation of the AV node with implantation of a pacemaker